zoolanders/documentation/src/essentials-for-yootheme-pro/forms/getting-started.md

 Setting up a form is as simple as setting any Layout in YOOtheme Pro, in this walktrough will be guiding you on setting your first from.

-Let's start by choosing a `section` or `solumn` element that will hold our Form Area.
+Let's start by choosing a `section` or `column` element that will hold our Form Area.
 In the Advanced settings tab of the chosen element, locate the `Enable as Form Area` checkbox and toggle it.
 The element has now become a Form Area and is ready to hold form fields, but before doing so let's set an After Submit Action that will show a `Thank You` message.

 Access the Form Area configuration panel and add a `Message` action.
 The action panel will open showing the configuration, write in the message field `Thank You {name}!`.
 Notice the `{name}` part, it's a placeholder, a reference to the Submitted Data related to the Input Fields, which we are going to set next.